 Labeling is also required for non-halal products.
 Non-halal information can be a picture, sign, and/or word that is attached to the product packaging, specific part of the product, and/or specific place on the product.
 Examples of non-halal information can be seen in the above section: Additional Information on Food Labeling for Certain Products, Part (a) Food Containing Pork and Part (b) Food and Beverages Containing Alcohol.
-Labeling for products from non-halal ingredients other than pork and alcohol must include non-halal information in the form of words stating "Ingredient name" with the different color and ingredient composition.
+Labeling for products from non-halal ingredients other than pork and alcohol must include non-halal information in the form of words stating "Ingredient name" in a different color.